makyo/rpg.drab-makyo.com/games/corgi/story-form/part-02.md

 "I speak truth.
 We were were there to trade."

 "I know that," Kandake snapped.
 "You are a kobold, you trade.
 It is in your blood.
 I did not ask why you were there.
-I want to know what *happened*."
+I want to know what the fuck *happened*."

 "There was an Elven ambassador.
 He promised riches.
 There was a giant party, then a massacre, and then the mountain came down around us"